 Art Therapy is a mental health profession, which helps individuals externalize and organize their thoughts and feelings that may otherwise be difficult to articulate.
 The guided creative process as well as the end product can be used to enhance a person’s emotional, spiritual, social, cognitive, and physical well-being.

 What is it not?

-Art therapy is not restricted with age and demographic
+Art Therapy is not restricted to age and demographic

-Anyone from all ages and demographics can benefit from art therapy.
-Art therapy can be used for a wide range of goals: enhancing communication and self-expression, self-discovery, problem solving, developing health coping strategies, etc. Art therapy can support individuals in working through specific issues:
+Anyone from all ages and demographics can benefit from Art Therapy.
+Art Therapy can be used for a wide range of goals: enhancing communication and self-expression, self-discovery, problem solving, developing health coping strategies, etc. Art Therapy can support individuals in working through specific issues: